A class of singular control problems with tipping points: Abstract

 \section{Abstract}

-Tipping points define situations where a system experiences sudden and irreversible changes and are generally associated with a random level of the system below which the changes materialize.
-In this paper, we study a singular stochastic control problem in which the performance criterion depends on the hitting time of a random level that is not a stopping time for the reference filtration.
-We establish a connection between the value of the problem and the value of a singular control problem involving a diffusion and its running minimum.
-We prove a verification theorem and apply our results to explicitly solve a resource extraction problem where the random evolution of the resource changes when it crosses a tipping point.
+Tipping points characterize situations where a regulated system may experience a sudden and irreversible change and are generally associated with a random state of the system below which the change materializes.
+In this paper, we study a singular stochastic control problem in which the performance criterion depends on the hitting time of a random state that is not a stopping time for the reference filtration.
+We establish a connection between the value of this problem and that of a singular control problem involving a diffusion and its running minimum.
+We provide a verification lemma that we apply to explicitly solve a resource-extraction problem with an ex-ante unknown tipping point.